slash4444/slash4444/README.md

 I can confidently help you:

-These are the languages that i can code in: HTML , PHP, CSS, JAVASCRIPT, Node.js, JSX, C#, C#/NET Core, PYTHON, WPF, SQL
+These are the languages that i can code in: HTML , PHP, CSS, JAVASCRIPT, Node.js, JSX, VBA, C#, C#/NET Core, PYTHON, WPF, SQL

 If I can be of assistance, please don't hesitate to contact me.
 You will find me putting a lot of solid advise for your business and always taking the extra mile to get things done.